UEFA Euro 2020 qualifying

-The UEFA Euro 2020 qualifying tournament was a football competition that was played from March 2019 to November 2020 to determine the 24 UEFA member men's national teams that advanced to the UEFA Euro 2020 final tournament, played across Europe in June and July 2021.
+The UEFA Euro 2020 qualifying tournament was a football competition that was played from March 2019 to November 2020 to determine the 24 UEFA member men's national teams that advanced to the UEFA Euro 2020 final tournament, intended to be played across Europe in June and July 2020 before the tournament was delayed by a year due to the COVID-19 pandemic.
 The competition was linked with the 2018–19 UEFA Nations League, giving countries a secondary route to qualify for the final tournament.
 For the first time since 1976, no team automatically qualified for the UEFA European Championship as the host country.

 The national teams of all 55 UEFA member associations entered the qualifying process, with Kosovo taking part for the first time.
-The group stage draw took place at the Convention Centre Dublin, Republic of Ireland, on 2 December 2018.
+The group stage draw took place at the Convention Centre Dublin, Ireland, on 2 December 2018.